Dog travel passport scheme.

 Firstly, please note that these regulations apply only to bringing up to five dogs, cats or ferrets into Italy.

-Unless you're travelling to a show, and have documentation to prove it, any more than five is considered to be commercial importation and is subject to different legal requirements.
+Unless you're traveling to a show, and have documentation to prove it, any more than five is considered to be commercial importation and is subject to different legal requirements.

-There are two separate sets of requirements in place for travelling with a pet to Italy:
+There are two separate sets of requirements in place for traveling with a pet to Italy:

-There was a time when animals travelling to a different country needed to be placed into quarantine - at the owner's expense - for six months before being allowed entry.
+There was a time when animals traveling to a different country needed to be placed into quarantine - at the owner's expense - for six months before being allowed entry.

 In 2001, the European Union agreed the Pet Travel Scheme, whereby pet dogs, cats and ferrets could be allowed free entry into any EU country as long as the required documentation was in order.